 - Task 3: Format the Report

-- In the Select Component for Page Report dialog box, select Tabular and select OK.
+- In the Select Component for Page Report dialog, select Tabular and select OK.

-- In the Tabular Wizard dialog box, keep the default settings and select Finish to create a 2*2 tabular.
+- In the Tabular Wizard, keep the default settings and select Finish to create a 2*2 tabular.

-- Designer displays a message dialog box prompting you to drag data fields and components to the blank report.
-Select OK in the message dialog box to close it.
+- A message dialog appears prompting you to drag and drop data fields and components to the blank report.
+Select OK in the message dialog to close it.

 Now a blank report with a 2*2 tabular is generated.
 In the Report Inspector, they are respectively named TabularCell and TabularCell1 (the two cells in the first row of the tabular); TabularCell2 and TabularCell3 (the two cells in the second row of the tabular).
-We can then insert different components into the cells, so that we can align them easily just by adjusting the tabular cells.
+We can then insert different components into the cells, so that they can be easily aligned just by adjusting the tabular cells.

 The tabular fills the whole page panel, we can resize it by just dragging its cell borders.
 In this lesson, in order to make screen captures, we zoom out the tabular first.

-In this task, we add three components - a crosstab, a chart, and a banded object respectively to TabularCell, TabularCell2, and TabularCell3 and make them share the same dataset to improve performance.
+In this task, we will add three components - a crosstab, a chart and a banded object respectively to TabularCell, TabularCell2 and TabularCell3 and make them share the same dataset so as to improve performance.

-- Select the two cells in the first row of the tabular (TabularCell and TabularCell1), then right-click and select Merge from the shortcut menu.
+- Select the two cells in the first row of the tabular (TabularCell and TabularCell1) by holding the Ctrl key on the keyboard, right-click and then select Merge from the shortcut menu.

 - Select the merged tabular cell and select Insert > Crosstab.
-Designer displays the Create Crosstab dialog box.
+The Create Crosstab wizard appears.

-- In the Data screen, select the query ProductPerformance from the Queries node of Data Source 1, then select Next.
+- In the Data screen of the wizard, select the query ProductPerformance from the Queries node of Data Source 1, then select Next.

-- In the Display screen, drag Products_Product ID from the Resources box to the Columns box, drag the formula Region_AbbreviationName to the Rows box, and drag the formula Total to the Summaries box, then double-click in the Aggregate text box and select Sum from the drop-down list as the aggregate function of the summary.
+- In the Display screen, add the Products_Product ID DBField to the Columns box by selecting it and selecting , add the Region_AbbreviationName formula to the Rows box by selecting it and selecting , add the Total formula to the Summaries box by selecting it and selecting , and then double-click in the Aggregate text box and select Sum from the drop-down list as the aggregate function of the summary.

-- Select Style on the screen navigation bar to switch to the screen and apply the Classic style to the crosstab, then select Finish to close the Create Crosstab dialog box and place the crosstab in the first tabular cell row.
+- Select Style to switch to the screen and apply the Classic style to the crosstab, then select Finish to close the Create Crosstab wizard and place the crosstab in the first tabular cell row.

-Next, we insert the chart object to TabularCell2.
+Next, we will insert the chart object to TabularCell2:

-- In the Data screen of the Create Chart dialog box, select More Options, then select Existing Dataset and select the dataset ProductPerformance.
+- In the Data screen of the wizard, select the More Options button, then check the Existing Dataset radio button and select the dataset ProductPerformance.
 Select Next.

 - In the Type screen, select the Bubble in the Chart Type box and select Next.

-- In the Display screen, select the Y Axis node in the Color box, drag the summary Count_QuantitybyProductID from the Resources box to it, then select the Radius node and drag Sum_ProductSalesbyProductID to it.
-The summaries are grouped by the DBField ProductID_FK1 so Designer adds the field to the Bubble box automatically.
+- In the Display screen, select the Y Axis node in the Show Values box, drag and drop the summary Count_QuantitybyProductID under it, then select the Radius node and add Sum_ProductSalesbyProductID under it.
+The summaries are grouped by the DBField ProductID_FK1 so the field is added to the Category box automatically.
 Leave the Series box empty.

 - Select Layout to switch to the screen, select Title in the Options box, then specify Category (X) Axis Title as Product ID, and Value (Y) Axis Title as Quantity.
 Select Next.

-Next, we insert the banded object to TabularCell3.
+Next, we will insert the banded object to TabularCell3:

 - Select TabularCell3 (the right cell in the second row of the tabular), and then select Insert > Banded Object.
-Designer displays the Create Banded Object dialog box.
+The Create Banded Object wizard appears.

-- In the Data screen, select More Options, then select Existing Dataset and select the dataset ProductPerformance.
+- In the Data screen of the wizard, select the More Options button, then check the Existing Dataset radio button and select the dataset ProductPerformance.

-- Select Group to switch to the screen, select the DBField ProductID_FK1 and select Add to add it as the group-by field.
+- Select Group to switch to the screen, select the DBField ProductID_FK1 and select to add it as the group by field.

-Now, the three data components look as follows in the tabular:
+Now, the three objects look as follows in the tabular:

-- Drag the Label icon from the Components panel to the BPH panel in the banded object, above the group-by field in the GH panel to label the field, then edit the label text to Product ID.
+- Drag from the Basic group in the Components panel to the BPH panel in the banded object, above the group by field in the GH panel to label the field, then edit the label text to Product ID.